Back Home for the Holidays: Parker House–Style Rolls for Thanksgiving

 9. It’s OK to lower the oven temperature for loaf-pan breads like this one, especially for recipes high in whole grain flour: In the books, I tried to keep everything simple and consistent, so virtually all the lean breads (those made without eggs, sweetener, or much fat) are baked at 450F.
 Some readers, in some ovens, found that the breads were over-browning before the interior was fully baked, especially in deeper pans.
 If this is the case for you, turn down the heat to 400F and bake longer–it can be an hour or more for a big loaf-pan bread.

 10. Sacrilege alert!
 Freezing bread works: I spent years as a home-based consultant and author, testing bread recipes all the time, with 24-hour access to my kitchen—and plenty of fresh bread.
 I found myself hacking off hunks of it all day, and eating it with butter, cheese, and jam.
 At one point, I must have been eating at least a half-pound of bread a day.
-Even if it’s whole grain—and it wasn’t always—that can’t be healthy.
-I had to stop the madness!
+Even if it’s whole grain—and it wasn’t always—that can’t be healthy, and I had to stop the madness.
 If like me, bread is your weakness, consider removing the temptation: slice the bread as soon as it’s cool.
 Reassemble the loaf, put it into air-tight storage (I use two layers of plastic produce bags), and freeze.
-You can chisel off a slice (or other reasonable portion!) with a table knife, then defrost or toast.
+You can chisel off a slice (or other reasonable portion) with a table knife, then defrost or toast.
 It’ll still better than anything you can get in the supermarket.

 BONUS ITEM: NUMBER 11: